-Working with THC staff and programs expose the interns to the various and exciting vocational opportunities in the field of historic preservation, with the goal of encouraging more students from underrepresented ethnic groups to pursue careers in this field upon graduation.
+Working with THC staff and programs expose the interns to the various and exciting vocational opportunities in the field of historic preservation, with the goal of encouraging more students from underrepresented cultural, ethnic, and socioeconomic groups to pursue careers in this field upon graduation.
 In return, the THC and its partner organizations have the opportunity to meet promising students who might choose to work in this field.

 - U.S. Citizens